 Honohononui is an ʻili kūpono, a land division within the Waiākea ahupuaʻa that paid its tributes to the ruling chief of the island and not to the chief of the ahupuaʻa.
 Although Honohononui is located in the larger Waiākea, kamaʻāina will note that Honohononui is located in the smaller area of Keaukaha.
 In the mele “Nā Pana Kaulana O Keaukaha”, recorded on the album Hiʻipoi I Ka ʻĀina Aloha, Edith Kanakaʻole lists the boundaries of Keaukaha extending “mai ka palekai a i Leleiwi”, from the breakwall to Leleiwi.

 Honohononui is located on lands belonging to Ke Ali‘i Bernice Pauahi Bishop.
 EKF follows the teachings of our ancestors that every creature has a role in our ecosystem.
 This we know through the Kumulipo, a traditional creation chant, where everything is tied together and one is no more important than the other, but all are necessary for each other’s survival.
 We noho papa so that we can learn to live in balance with our environment and our children, and their children, will be able to experience this same connection to their land.
+For information about visiting the Honohononui sites, see the EKF Site Handbook-Honohononui.

 - PĀ HOAKA is a multifunctional space that houses the following: